 5th Mar 2020

 Jessica Hodge explains the changes affecting workers' compensation claims for psychological injury in Queensland which commenced late last year.
-She argues that while the removal of ‘major’ from the required standard for a psychological injury represents a positive step for employees, particularly those with pre-existing psychological conditions, it unlikely to result in a significant increase to the claim acceptance rate.
+She argues that while the removal of ‘major’ from the required standard for a psychological injury represents a positive step for employees, particularly those with pre-existing psychological conditions, it is unlikely to result in a significant increase in the claim acceptance rate.

 21st Mar 2019